Chinese grocery app Xingsheng Youxuan raises $2 billion in new funding round: sources

 The fundraising, signed just before the Lunar New Year, was led by Sequoia Capital China and has also attracted property developer China Evergrande Group and Singapore’s sovereign wealth fund Temasek, said a separate person with direct knowledge.

 Xingsheng Youxuan’s spokesman Li Hao declined to comment when contacted by Reuters.
-Representatives for Sequoia China, FountainVest and Tencent declined to comment.
-Primavera, KKR, Temasek and Evergrande did not immediately respond to queries for comment.
+Representatives for Sequoia China, FountainVest, Tencent and Temasek declined to comment.
+Primavera, KKR and Evergrande did not respond to queries for comment.

 All the people declined to be named as the information has not been publicly announced.